 Short-Term Medical Providers Can Reject You Based On Pre-Existing Conditions

 The Affordable Care Act, commonly referred to as Obamacare, requires insurance companies to sell health coverage to everyone, regardless of pre-existing medical conditions.
 However, that requirement DOES NOT apply to short-term health insurance.
-Short-term insurers can decline to sell you coverage based on your medical history, pre-existing conditions or health status.
+Short-term insurers can decline to sell you coverage, or charge you a higher rate, based on your medical history, pre-existing conditions or health status.
 Individual claims will also be denied if they came from a pre-existing medical condition.

 What Is a Pre-Existing Condition?
 Many pre-existing conditions are chronic conditions, including: